Devolutions/powershell-universal-gallery/APIs/PowerShellUniversal.API.dbatools/README.md

 This API is a REST API for dbatools.
 It is built on top of PowerShell Universal and provides a way to interact with dbatools using HTTP requests.

+## Usage

+Installing this module in your PowerShell Universal environment will expose the API at the `/api/dbatools` endpoints.
+Once installed and configured, you will be able to interact with the API using HTTP requests.

 ## Configuration

 To use this API, you will need to create a `PSD1` file in the root for the PowerShell Universal repository named `DbaApiConfig.psd1`.
 This file should contain the following configuration: